tkoopman/Generic-Synthesis-Patcher/docs/Settings.md

 # Actions

 At least 1 action must exist.
 If both provided then both will be applied to matching records.
-**NOTE:** While for the most filters above you could either include a single entry without surrounding it with [ ].
-For actions if multiple options possible you must always use [ ] even for single values in multi-valueable fields.
-Single value fields should **not** include [ ].

 >**<font color="green">Fill</font>**: This will just apply the changes to all listed fields.
 The most basic of action.
 If field selected is a <font color="blue">list</font> then you must provide value as a list surrounded by [ ].
 All other fields do not use [ ].